Josiah L. Kopp

 Howdy!
 I'm Josiah, a 21 year-old creative from the prairies of North Dakota.

 He began drawing in the womb, oil painting at age 8, and has been graphic designing since age 12.

 In 2014, Josiah founded Koppy and Paste Designs, and later founded Frozen Pines Photography in 2015 (Now both under the same name of Frozen Pines Photography and Design).

-Josiah is currently a sophomore at Concordia College (Moorhead, MN) studying Graphic Design, Business, and Earth Science.
+Josiah is currently a Junior at Concordia College (Moorhead, MN) studying graphic design and business.

 Meaning & Significance of My Logo

 The pine tree is the symbol that means the most to me: Firstly, it’s a reminder of my home and where I grew up.
 My childhood home had a large shelter belt of ponderosa pine trees, so it's a reminder of my roots.
 (Pun definitely intended)